rajashekar/lc/README.md

 **"Model not found"**
 - List available models: `lc providers models <provider>`
 - Use exact model name from the list

+**"Vector database not found"**
+- List available databases: `lc vectors list`
+- Create database by storing embeddings: `lc embed -m model -v database "text"`

+**"Dimension mismatch in similarity search"**
+- Ensure you're using the same embedding model as stored in the database
+- Check database model info: `lc vectors info <database>`
+- The system automatically uses the correct model from database metadata

+**"No similar content found"**
+- Check if database has content: `lc vectors info <database>`
+- Try different search terms or lower similarity threshold
+- Add more content to your vector database

 ### Debug Mode
 Set `RUST_LOG=debug` for detailed logging: